- Compare costs of different loan options.

 - Look first at federal loans then consider state and private student loans.

 - Borrowing from your home is also an option.

-Every parent dreams that his or her child will strive for the "brass ring"—a college education that kick-starts a career and a promising future.
+Every parent dreams that their child will strive for the "brass ring"—a college education that kick-starts a career and a promising future.
 But these days, that dream is at risk of being tarnished by America's student-debt crisis.

 What to do

-"The key is to think ahead and figure out how much in college expenses you can afford," says Keith Bernhardt, vice president of retirement and college products at Fidelity.
+"The key is to think ahead and figure out how much in college expenses you can afford," says Melissa Ridolfi, vice president of retirement and college products at Fidelity.